lonerapier/lonerapier.github.io/docs/cli/plugin.md

 ### Setting Up from Config

-When setting up on a new machine or in CI, resolve any plugins referenced in your config that aren't yet installed:
+When setting up on a new machine or in CI, resolve ensures your installed plugins match your config — installing missing plugins and removing any that are no longer referenced:

 ```shell
 npx quartz plugin resolve